 Xianyang Shaanxi, China Travel Guide

 Waste management and recycling infrastructure are improving in China.
-Recycling bins are located in public spaces, hotels, and shopping malls.
+Recycling bins can be found in public spaces, hotels, and shopping malls.
 Minimize single-use plastics and use designated recycling bins where available.
-Carry out all trash from natural areas.
+Carry out all trash from environmental areas.

 Make conscious decisions for a positive environmental footprint during your travels.